Licensing Guides

 Types of Plumbing Licenses in Florida

-What are the different types of Plumbing licenses in Florida?
+What are the different types of plumbing licenses in Florida?

 There are two plumbing licenses available in Florida.

-• Registered Plumbing Contractor
+Registered Plumbing Contractor

 Steps to Get a Plumbing Contractor License in Florida

-4. Get verified experience in the plumbing industry.
+2. Get verified experience in the plumbing industry.

-6. Acquire general liability insurance in the amount of $100,000 with $25,000 property damage coverage.
+4. Acquire general liability insurance in the amount of $100,000 with $25,000 property damage coverage, as well as workers’ compensation insurance if you have employees.

-7. Demonstrate financial responsibility based on your submitted FICO credit score of 660 or higher.
+5. Demonstrate financial responsibility based on your submitted FICO credit score of 660 or higher.

-8. Complete a Criminal Background check.
+6. Complete a criminal background check.

 • A trade license is proof of your experience and skill.